polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/keygen.md

 ## Option 1: Subkey

-Subkey is a tool the generates keys specifically designed to be used with Substrate.
+Subkey is a tool that generates keys specifically designed to be used with Substrate.

 Begin by compiling and installing the utility.
 This may take up to 15 minutes or so.